Helix AU Core

 The Helix FHIR API is still under active development and subject to change as the project progresses.

-Feedback from partners is a critical part of the development process so we encourage partners to provide feedback to our partner support team via appropriate channels.
+Your feedback is a critical part of the development process.
+You can provide feedback to our support team via Telstra Health Partner Portal.

-Partners should be aware of the Authoring Key identifier for each resource.
-This mechanism enables Helix to monitor FHIR resources and maintain the synchronization with the corresponding Helix resources.
+The Authoring Key is a unique identifier for each resource.
+It enables Helix to maintain synchronization between FHIR resources and corresponding Helix data records.

 The Authoring Key can be used to look up a specific resource.
 For example: